cardoo-finance/integration-doc/index.md

 ###### order_id
 UUID of the one-time order.

-###### guarantee_issuance_state
+###### guarantee_issuance_status
-Cardoo guarantee issuance state of the order.
-Can be one of:
+Cardoo guarantee issuance status of the order.
+It may be one of the following:

  - `pending` - decision hasn’t been made yet
  - `issued` - guarantee has been successfully issued
  - `denied` - guarantee has been denied

 ###### invoice_state
 Payment state of the order.
-Can be one of:
+It may be one of the following:

 - `issued` - invoice was issued, but not yet paid
 - `paid` - invoice was paid
-- `hold` - invoice amount is being hold from the customer account
+- `hold` - invoice amount is pu on hold on the customer payment card
 - `cancelled` - invoice was cancelled